github/docs/content/admin/policies/enforcing-policies-for-your-enterprise/enforcing-policies-for-github-copilot-in-your-enterprise.md

 You can enable or disable the use of these features for organizations in your enterprise.
 Alternatively, you can allow organization owners to select their own policy to determine access to the features for each organization.

+{% data reusables.copilot.copilot-enterprise-enable %}

+## Enforcing a policy to manage the use of {% data variables.product.prodname_copilot_chat %} in IDEs

+{% data variables.product.prodname_copilot_chat %} is a feature that allows users to chat with {% data variables.product.prodname_copilot %} to get code suggestions and answers to coding-related questions.
+You can enable or disable the use of {% data variables.product.prodname_copilot_chat %} in IDEs for organizations in your enterprise.
+Alternatively, you can allow organization owners to select their own policy to determine access to {% data variables.product.prodname_copilot_chat %} for each organization.
+For more information, see "[AUTOTITLE](/copilot/github-copilot-chat/about-github-copilot-chat)."

+To manage the use of {% data variables.product.prodname_copilot_chat_dotcom_short %}, see "[Enforcing a policy to manage the use of {% data variables.product.prodname_copilot %} features on {% data variables.product.prodname_dotcom_the_website %}](#enforcing-a-policy-to-manage-the-use-of-github-copilot-features-on-githubcom)."

 {% data reusables.enterprise-accounts.policies-tab %}
 {% data reusables.enterprise-accounts.copilot-tab %}
 {% data reusables.enterprise-accounts.copilot-policies-tab %}
-1. Next to "{% data variables.product.prodname_copilot_short %} in {% data variables.product.prodname_dotcom_the_website %}," click the dropdown menu and select the policy you want to enforce.
+1. Next to "{% data variables.product.prodname_copilot_chat %} in the IDE," click the dropdown menu and select the policy you want to enforce.
-    - To allow use of these features, select **Allowed**.
+    - To allow each of your organizations to set their own policy on the use of {% data variables.product.prodname_copilot_chat %}, select **No policy**.
-    - To block use of these features, select **Blocked**.
+    - To allow use of {% data variables.product.prodname_copilot_chat %}, select **Enabled**.
-    - To allow each of your organizations to set their own policy, select **No policy**.
+    - To prevent use of {% data variables.product.prodname_copilot_chat %}, select **Disabled**.

+## Enforcing a policy to manage the use of {% data variables.product.prodname_copilot_cli %}

+{% data reusables.copilot.copilot-cli-about %} You can enable or disable the use of {% data variables.product.prodname_copilot_cli_short %} for organizations in your enterprise.
+Alternatively, you can allow organization owners to select their own policy for {% data variables.product.prodname_copilot_cli_short %} for their organization.
+For more information, see "[AUTOTITLE](/copilot/github-copilot-in-the-cli/about-github-copilot-in-the-cli)."

+{% data reusables.copilot.copilot-cli-enable %}

 ## Further reading